-This year, Houston Audubon launched its inaugural Young Professionals Advisory Council (YPAC).
-The goal of the YPAC is to engage the next generation of conservationists and to build awareness of Houston Audubon’s mission among young professionals.
+The goal of Houston Audubon's Young Professionals Advisory Council (YPAC) is to engage the next generation of conservationists and to build awareness of Houston Audubon’s mission among young professionals.
 YPAC members have the chance to make a significant impact in the world of bird conservation and play an important role in enhancing wildlife habitat.

 Lead Analyst, Energy Transfer